'The Real Burden Is On Us': UMD Students Rally In Annapolis To Be Let Out Of Campus-Affiliated Apartment Leases

 WJZ reached out to the property management company that runs both buildings, Capstone On-Campus Management, but did not receive a response.
 In an earlier statement, the company said that, “While the owner (the Maryland Economic Development Corporation) understands and appreciates the context of these requests, they are being consistent in practice and with the terms of the current leases by allowing students out of their lease if they find another eligible student to replace them.”

-The company said, though, that it isn’t able to cancel all leases due to other obligations to bondholders, vendors and other entities.
+The company said the owner, though, is unable to cancel all leases due to other obligations to bondholders, vendors and other entities.

 “There’s really no need for us to be there and no need for us to be putting ourself in such a dangerous situation,” rising senior Emma Denlinger said.